Editorial Review

 Implications for Autoimmune Conditions

-The immune-gut axis is increasingly recognized as a driver of systemic autoimmunity.
-"Leaky gut" — increased intestinal permeability allowing translocation of bacterial antigens — has been implicated in the pathogenesis of rheumatoid arthritis, type 1 diabetes, lupus, and multiple sclerosis.
-BPC-157's ability to restore gut barrier function may therefore have systemic immune implications beyond its gastrointestinal effects.
-Explore the full BPC-157 research profile in our BPC-157 guide.
+The immune-gut axis is gaining recognition as a driver of systemic autoimmunity.
+"Leaky gut" — increased intestinal permeability — allows bacterial antigens to cross into the bloodstream.
+This has been linked to the development of rheumatoid arthritis, type 1 diabetes, lupus, and multiple sclerosis.

 Important Disclaimer